Loretta Lynn, Country Music Great, Dies Aged 90

 View this post on Instagram

 Lynn was born in rural Kentucky in 1932, and after learning how to play guitar at the age of 20, she began performing in local clubs.
-She recorded her first single – ‘I’m A Honky Tonk Girl’ – in 1960, with frequent touring resulting in her profile growing on a national scale, and also being labelled as one of the country music genre’s most promising names.
+She recorded her first single – ‘I’m A Honky Tonk Girl’ – in 1960, with frequent touring resulting in her profile growing on a national scale, and earning her a reputation as one of the most promising names in country music.

-In 1967, Lynn experienced her first brush with major success, with ‘Don’t Come Home A-Drinkin’ (With Lovin’ On Your Mind)’ resulting in her first number one country hit.
-This kicked off a trend that would eventually see her become “the most awarded lady in country music history”.
+In 1967, Lynn experienced her first brush with major success, with the single ‘Don’t Come Home A-Drinkin’ (With Lovin’ On Your Mind)’ resulting in her first number one country hit.
+This kicked off a trend that would eventually see her become “the most awarded lady in country music history.”

-Lynn released one of her most successful albums of her career in 2004, with Van Lear Rose featuring production from Jack White, and receiving multiple Grammy nominations.
+Lynn released one of the most successful albums of her career in 2004, with the Jack White-produced Van Lear Rose reaching #2 on Billboard’s Top Country Albums chart and winning multiple Grammy awards.
 In 2017, Lynn put an end to her touring career following a stroke.

-Her 46th and final studio album, Still Woman Enough, was released in March 2021, reaching the top ten of the US country charts.
-At the time of her passing, Lynn boasted a total of 24 number one singles, with more than 45 million singles sold throughout her career.
+Her 46th and final studio album, Still Woman Enough, was released in March 2021 and featured contributions from Margo Price, Reba McEntire, Carrie Underwood, Randy Scruggs, Tanya Tucker and more.
+At the time of her passing, Lynn boasted a total of 24 number one singles and more than 45 million singles sold throughout her career.

 Further Reading